Universal-Team/db/docs/_ds/twilight-menu.md

   <ul dir="auto">

   <li>Note that you''ll no longer be able to update TWLMenu++ and nds-bootstrap nightly
-  builds, due to the TWLBot account no longer existing.</li>
+  builds, due to the TWLBot account being made private.</li>

   </ul>